VkumarStack/CS_118_Notes/CS 118 Chapter 1.md

 	- The specific protocols are link dependent, drawing heavily on the actual medium of the link
 ### Encapsulation
 - ![](./Images/Encapsulation.png)
+- Application -> Transport -> Network -> Link -> Physical -> Physical -> Link -> Network -> Transport -> Application
 - Routers and links are both packet switches, but link-layer switches only implement the physical and link layer whereas routers implement the physical, link, and network layers
 	- Although link-layer switches do not recognize IP addresses as a result, they can still recognize layer 2 addresses such as Ethernet addresses, which allows them to still route properly
 - Along each step of the process, each layer may append additional **header** information in addition to the **payload** packet from the layer above
 	- This header information is useful on the receiver-side of the same layer - e.g. the receiver-side network layer may need to know the appropriate source and destination addresses
 	- This is an example of **encapsulation**
 ## Networks Under Attack
+- The Internet was not originally designed with security in mind - the original vision for the Internet had a group of mutually trusting users in mind
 - **Malware** received through the internet can pose a risk to devices, as they can compromise private information on the device and send them to the attackers
 	- These devices may even become part of a **botnet**, which can be leveraged for spam or DDoS purposes
 	- Malware can be self-replicating - an infected device can seek out other devices to infect